The only way to minimize the annoyance of car repair is to choose a high-quality

 for starting with a second-rate shop.

-You will find many top-quality shops among the area shops we evaluate on
+You will find many top-quality shops among the shops we evaluate on our

-our Ratings Tables.
-In fact, at the time of our last full, published
+Ratings Tables.
+In fact, at the time of our last full, published article,

-article, 107 out of 332 shops were rated superior for the overall quality
+151 out of 451 shops were rated superior for the overall quality of their

 Most of these top-rated shops also score well on our survey questions on